Helena Andrews

-Helena Andrews (born October 28, 1986) is an author, pop culture critic, and journalist at The Washington Post.
+Helena Andrews (born October 28, 1980) is an American author, pop culture critic, and journalist at The Washington Post.
 Her first book, Bitch is the New Black, was published by HarperCollins in June 2010.
 Bitch is the New Black is a collection of essays chronicling her experiences as a single black female in Washington, D.C.
 First conceptualized as a daily blog documenting the sad state of dating among educated African Americans, Bitch is the New Black evolved to describe all the influences and impacts on the modern black woman.
 Andrews is currently writing a screenplay for the movie version of the book.
 The film rights have been optioned by Grey's Anatomy creator/executive producer Shonda Rhimes, who will serve as executive producer for the project.

-In an interview with The Root she discussed the upcoming book: “Despite the fact that the most visible woman in the United States is black, popular culture still hasn't moved past the only adjective apparently meant to describe us: 'strong'.
+In an interview with The Root she discussed the upcoming book: "Despite the fact that the most visible woman in the United States is black, popular culture still hasn't moved past the only adjective apparently meant to describe us: 'strong'.
 'Bitch' will hopefully function as a sort of dictionary (abridged, of course), providing a new vocabulary for black women.
 Almost automatically I'd describe myself as strong, but I'm also flawed, tired, sexy, depressed, frightened, naïve, hilarious, greedy and, of course, bitchy.
-In 16 essays, 'Bitch' gives credence to each one of my faces - the secret sides every woman often keeps hidden.”
+In 16 essays, 'Bitch' gives credence to each one of my faces - the secret sides every woman often keeps hidden."